thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-06-10-singularity-net-partners-with-thoughtworks-arts.markdown

 **Heather Dewey-Hagborg** was recently interviewed by [DIGICULT](http://digicult.it/articles/the-future-around-the-corner-interview-with-heather-dewey-hagborg/) on how her work explores artificial intelligence and biological surveillance.
 Heather also  co-curated [*Refiguring The Future*](https://refreshart.tech/#why), a politically engaged exhibition focusing on inclusion, and how the intersection of art, science and technology is an explicitly key force in radical change.
 This was [REFRESH’s](https://refreshart.tech/#about) inaugural exhibition, which received a Catherine T. MacArthur Foundation grant.

 {% include image file='moon-ribas.jpg'
-   alt='Moon Ribas having her seismic sensors removed from her feet' caption='Moon Ribas having her seismic sensors removed from her feet - photo courtesy Moon Ribas Facebook'
+   alt='Moon Ribas having her seismic sensors removed from her feet in surgery' caption='Moon Ribas having her seismic sensors removed from her feet - photo courtesy Moon Ribas Facebook'
 %}
 **Moon Ribas** recently had her seismic sensors removed from her feet.
 After seven years of sensing earthquakes as a cyborg, she's now learning how to adjust to life without seismic activity registering in her physiology.
 However, Moon has reported to be experiencing phantom movements, confusing her nervous system.